-In the pilot of Lost, some of the survivors find the plane's cockpit and the pilot still alive inside.
+In the pilot, some of the survivors find the plane's cockpit and the pilot still alive inside.
 Then they are attacked by what is obviously a very large, powerful animal which tosses the cockpit around like a chew toy.
 So what does the pilot do?
 He sticks his head and shoulders out of the broken cockpit window in order to try and see what it is.
 Is anyone even remotely surprised that he is promptly hauled out of the cockpit headfirst and eaten?

 Policeman: So you found the gun, removed it from the original holder, touched it again to move it to a different spot, used a hacksaw to try to disable it and shot it, and didn't think to call the police until after that?
 Malcolm: Yeah.
 Policeman: What's your IQ again?

 Actually Malcolm, despite his high IQ, has had many Idiot Ball episodes, especially in the later seasons.
 Though these actions seem to stem from the belief It's All About Me.

 The Mentalist: Way to go, Jane.
 It's a brilliant idea to break into a suspect's house to get proof he's a hitman.
 Jane would have gotten away with it if he hadn't made himself a cup of tea and left his fingerprints and DNA on the cup.
 Shockingly, the suspect was released.

 The main character kick-starts an episode's plot by conjuring the smoke of a camp-fire into the image of a galloping horse.
 A woman sees it, tells King Uther, and a witch-hunt begins.
 Merlin spends the remainder of the episode lamenting just how stupid he was.